Everyone wants to know the secret to success.

 Well, if you don’t adhere to a few basic principles of business then you’re not going to be successful.

 No matter how many times you go to the gym or empty your inbox each morning.

 Success doesn’t come from ignoring the financial side of life as it takes money to make money.

 You may start off small, but the point is you start off with money and you can use it to make more.

 This could be from crowdfunding, capital raising, or even just plain-old fashioned savings.

 Sure, ideas are important, but it’s money that will get them off the ground.

 You may find the idea of a self-made millionaire an attractive one, but it’s a big myth.

-No one ever make it entirely on their own.
+No one ever makes it entirely on their own.

-That’s not to say that you can’t be an entrepreneur or steer your own ship, just that there needs to be people to help guide your way and, crucially, open the right doors.
+That’s not to say that you can’t be an entrepreneur or steer your own ship, just that there need to be people to help guide your way and, crucially, open the right doors.